openjs-foundation/package-json-research/README.md

 Within the `research` directory are a collection of markdown files each containing the analysis for one or more top-level `package.json` properties.
 The file, [package-json.md][package-json], contains a property research index.

-Research should primarily focus on documenting the rules of a property's value.
-The analysis should avoid details regarding _how_ the value will be used by various tools.
-For example, the `dependencies` property has a number of ways a dependency can be included.
-Beyond the standard SemVer value, some tools also allow for various workspace specific syntax.
-The research for this property should include details regarding all the different ways a dependency could be listed, but not how a tool will necessarily resolve the dependency.
+Research should primarily focus on a property's existing rule-set and use-cases.
+Details should be presented in such a way to not infer bias to any single tool; however, since many tools share the same behavior, those details can be presented as fact.

+For example, the `dependencies` property has a number of ways a dependency can be specified.
+From using SemVer, workspace syntax, or even specifying a git link, many package manager tools will resolve the value in a similar way (though the lockfile output may be unique).

+Research should accurately and clearly declare when it is presenting tool-specific behavior about a certain package.json property.

 ### Contributing New Research:
 - Make sure that an analysis has not already been conducted on the property or properties you are analyzing.